 We have some more answers to your questions about YouTube and Alexa here.

 How can I play YouTube when my screen is locked?

 This can be tricky depending on your OS.
 You can either head over to the settings on your phone and turn “Screen Time-Out” off, or you can download a third-party application that supports YouTube music.

 You can also use the Chrome or Mozilla browser app on your phone to use the desktop YouTube site which will play YouTube music while the screen is locked.

 Can I listen to YouTube music on Echo Show?

-Yes, but if you have an older version it’ll need to be updated.
+Yes, but if you have an older version it will need to be updated.
 Using the Silk or Mozilla browser visit the YouTube website and play your content.
-The Echo Show doesn’t have a designated YouTube app, but you can use a web browser.
+The Echo Show does not have a designated YouTube app, but you can use a web browser.

-Although the process may seem lengthy, it’s worth it if you don’t want to make the switch from YouTube Music to something else.
-The streaming quality is good and you’ll be able to use Alexa’s basic playback controls.
+Although the process may seem lengthy, it is worth it if you do not want to make the switch from YouTube Music to something else.
+The streaming quality is good and you will be able to use Alexa’s basic playback controls.
 That said, if you want full control over your music, you might want to consider switching to a service fully supported by Amazon and Echo, like Apple Music or Spotify.

-If you’re an Amazon Prime subscriber, you might even be able to stream more than two million songs for free through Amazon Prime Music without having to pay an additional fee.
+If you are an Amazon Prime subscriber, you might even be able to stream more than two million songs for free through Amazon Prime Music without having to pay an additional fee.
 But for YouTube Music, the best way to listen is through Bluetooth from a single device.